Don't Pity Me

-Don't Pity Me was a hit for Faith Hope & Charity in 1978.
-A Van McCoy composition, it made it into the Billboard, Cash Box and Record World charts.
-It had the interesting numerical coincidence on Cash Box, peaking at #12 on the 12th week on the 12th of August.
+"Don't Pity Me" was a hit for Faith Hope & Charity in 1978.
+A Van McCoy composition, it made it onto the Billboard, Cash Box, and Record World music charts.

 Background

 Early version

 Former 1976 Eurovision British contestant Louisa Jane White recorded a version of the song as the B side of her single "Don't Stop" which was released on Pye 7N 45661 in 1977.
 It was produced by Gerry Shury and Ron Roker.

 Faith Hope & Charity version

 The Faith Hope & Charity single was released on 20th Century TC-2370.
 In addition to composing the song, Van McCoy also produced it.

 With Faith Hope & Charity now consisting of Brenda Hilliard and Albert Bailey, their 1978, self-titled album was their 20th Century Fox debut.
 In the Billboard review of the album, Adam White commented on the 1970s sound of Van McCoy as reaching its peak of perfection in Faith Hope & Charity.
 White named "Don't Pity Me" as the album's finest cut.
 The lead vocal was by Brenda Hilliard.
 The B side, "Find What You Need" was sung by Albert Bailey.

 Two former Faith Hope & Charity members, Zulema and Destry contributed their backing vocals to the album.

 While "Don't Pity Me" was seeing chart action, another Van McCoy composition "My Favorite Fantasy by McCoy was seeing action in the same Billboard and Cash Box charts.